Reducing Disorder-Induced Backscattering in Photonic Crystal Waveguides through Inverse Design

-The optimization path and initial (blue), a middle (green), and final (orange) waveguide designs can be seen in Fig.~\ref{fig:decrease} and the corresponding band structures and fields are shown in Fig.~\ref{fig:results}.
-During optimization, the algorithm first allows the constraints to be sightly violated before strengthening the constraints, allowing for a more thorough exploration of the design space.
-This results in the initial pink region show in Figs.~\ref{fig:decrease}(a,c), where the constraints are violated.
-As an example of what causes this, the two order-of-magnitude reduction in loss seen in the ZIW waveguide is caused by the holes in the center being almost entirely removed as can be seen in Fig.~\ref{fig:decrease}(d).
-This reduces backscattering, but destroys the band gap and mode structure as can be seen in Figs.~\ref{fig:results}(c) (W1) and (d) (ZIW), where the mode has fallen into the continuum of modes resulting in a mode that is no longer localized to the center of the waveguide.
-Additionally, many overlapping modes have appeared within the band gap that have been removed for the sake of clarity.
+The optimization path and the initial (purple), middle (blue), and final (orange) waveguide designs can be seen in Fig.~\ref{fig:decrease} and the corresponding band structures and fields are shown in Fig.~\ref{fig:results}.
+During optimization, the algorithm first allows the constraints to be slightly violated before gradually strengthening them, allowing for a more thorough exploration of the design space, as previously discussed.
+This results in the pink line show in Figs.~\ref{fig:decrease}(a,c).
+As an example of what causes this, the two order-of-magnitude reduction in loss seen in the ZIW waveguide is caused by the holes in the center being almost entirely removed, as can be seen in Fig.~\ref{fig:decrease}(d).
+This reduces backscattering, but the mode falls into the continuum of modes, resulting in a mode that is no longer localized to the center of the waveguide, as shown in Figs.~\ref{fig:results}(c) (W1) and (d) (ZIW).
+Additionally, many overlapping modes appear within the band gap and have been removed for clarity.
 The W1 waveguide design violates constraints in a similar way, as can be seen in Figs.~\ref{fig:decrease}(a,b) and Figs.~\ref{fig:results}(a,b).
-As the optimization progresses, the constraints are strengthened, resulting in a significant band gap and mode localized to the center of the waveguide for both designs.
+As the optimization progresses, the constraints are strengthened, resulting in a significant bandgap and mode localized at the center of the waveguide for both designs.